percona/psmysql-docs/docs/flexibility/improved_memory_engine.md

-# Improved MEMORY Storage Engine
+# Improved MEMORY storage engine

 As of `MySQL` 5.5.15, a *Fixed Row Format* (`FRF`) is still being used in the `MEMORY` storage engine.
 The fixed row format imposes restrictions on the type of columns as it assigns in advance a limited amount of memory per row.
 This renders a `VARCHAR` field in a `CHAR` field in practice and makes it impossible to have a `TEXT` or `BLOB` field with that engine implementation.

 To overcome this limitation, the *Improved MEMORY Storage Engine* is introduced in this release for supporting **true** `VARCHAR`, `VARBINARY`, `TEXT`, and `BLOB` fields in the `MEMORY` tables.

-This implementation is based on the *Dynamic Row Format* (`DFR`) introduced by the [mysql-heap-dynamic-rows](http://code.google.com/p/mysql-heap-dynamic-rows/) patch.
+This implementation is based on the *Dynamic Row Format* (`DFR`) introduced by the [mysql-heap-dynamic-rows](https://code.google.com/p/mysql-heap-dynamic-rows/) patch.

 `DFR` is used to store column values in a variable-length form, thus helping to decrease the memory footprint of those columns and making possible `BLOB` and `TEXT` fields and real `VARCHAR` and `VARBINARY`.